 Your budget will also help you choose an advertising platform.
 For example, Google ad targeting options allow you to tap into a user’s “search intent” when targeting, resulting in a higher level of interest in your product or service.
 However, the cost per lead for Google ad campaigns is typically higher than other ad platforms.
 A B2B marketing professional in this scenario may choose to move forward with a provider that offers a more competitive cost per lead.

 Budget aside, it is essential to meet your audience where they are.
 Do not forget to consider the demographics of your buyer personas when selecting a platform.
 Remember to meet the audience where they already exist.
-This best practice protects advertisers from wasting ad dollars on users that have no interest in using your products or services.
+This best practice protects advertisers from wasting ad dollars on users who have no interest in using your products or services.

-3) Leverage Partners to Host a Lead-focused Event
+3) Leverage Partners to Host a Lead-focused Event to Generate B2B Leads

 Event marketing offers a broad range of lead generation activities to explore, but for a quick ramp-up, we recommend teaming up with a partner or industry thought leader to host a webinar.
 Rather than going solo, a partnership can expand your reach and divide and conquer when promoting registration.
 To effectively set up and promote a B2B webinar, complete the following steps: